frankhereford/katamino/README.md

   * TypeScript Safe Apollo but with [useQuery](https://tanstack.com/query/v4/docs/reference/useQuery)
   * Prisma schema language
   * Prototyping `prisma db push`
+    * If a change can't be applied (such as adding a non-null constraint on a column with null values, for example), it will walk you through your options
   * Migrations
     * Migrations are a file of SQL which explicitly control the change
     * No down.sql migrations, non-breaking changes require zero SQL authorship
-      * Complex or breaking changes (such as adding a non-null constraint on a column with null values, for example), give you the SQL to decide how to handle it
+      * Complex or breaking changes (like the not-null example above), give you the SQL to decide how to handle it
 * 🌱 Database Seeding
   * ♻️ Idempotent seeding operation
 * 🚀 CI